-The Company assessed that the settlement is probable and recorded an estimated loss after deduction of insurance claim of RMB10,007 (US\$1,538) within accrued expenses and other payables in the consolidated balance sheets as of December 31, 2017.
+The Company assessed that the settlement is probable and recorded an estimated loss after deduction of insurance claim of RMB10,007 within accrued expenses and other payables in the consolidated balance sheets as of December 31, 2017.
+The Company has paid the settlement amount as of December 31, 2018.